 Prototype numbers will only be assigned when the prototype model is not expected to represent the final production unit.
 Prototype models and drawings will have a special designation in the drawing number with the letter "P" added at the end of the standard number.
 This will allow the models and drawing of components that are to be fabricated as prototypes to take the same number as the baseline model except for the added letter "P" at the end.
 It is important to note that Prototype Released models and drawings represent a fabrication release and hence the Prototype Release of models will require the same degree of rigor of checking and sign-off as do drawings and models promoted to the Fabrication Release level.
-Should it later be determined that prototypes will in fact serve as the first production article, the prototype released drawing and model will be converted to a Fabrication Release drawing and model and a new number assigned consistent with the scheme outlined in this DMP.
+It is very unlikely that a prototype would eventually be designated as the first production unit since prototypes rarely have the same details and functionality of the production unit, however should this occur, a means of converting the prototype released drawing to a Fabrication Release drawing is accomplished by saving the drawing and then dropping the "P" from the numbering scheme and then saving as an entirely new drawing.